Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Introduction

-Our model allows us to show that disorder-enhanced transport can be explained as a result of an hybridization between dark and polaritonic states, which is induced by the bandwidth increase led by frequency disorder.
+Our model allows us to show that disorder-enhanced transport can be readily explained as a result of an hybridization between dark and polaritonic states, which is induced by the bandwidth increase led by frequency disorder.
 This disorder-induced hybridization enables dark states to inherit polaritonic properties, namely to take advantage of cavity-enhanced transport.
-Importantly, and similarly to cavity-enhanced transport, only the long-range propagation is enhanced, but the short-range one is worsened, the latter resulting from the dipole-dipole coupling only.
-Moreover, the effect depends on the system size, and no enhancement is found over very long distances.
+Importantly, we show that several different transport regimes are found for chains of large-enough size, so that cavity- and disorder-enhanced transport only occur at intermediate distances.
+Indeed, the short-range propagation of the dark states, which results from the nearest-neighbor quasistatic dipole-dipole coupling only, cannot be enhanced through polaritonic hybridization, and only the long-range propagation can profit from cavity- and disorder-enhanced transport.
+Moreover, no enhancement is found over very long distances.
 Crucially, the consideration of dipolar losses is proved to be of great importance, since the latter emphasizes the aforementioned effects of cavity- and disorder-enhanced transport.

 The paper is organized as follows: Section \ref{sec:Model} is dedicated to the presentation of our microscopic model Hamiltonian of a disordered chain of dipoles coupled to a cuboidal photonic cavity.
 In Sec.~\ref{sec:Spectrum}, we study the localization properties of the system from an eigenspectrum analysis, both in the case of ordered and disordered chains, where we discuss the mixing between dipolar and photonic degrees of freedom induced by the interplay between strong light-matter coupling and disorder.
 In Sec.~\ref{sec:Transport}, we study the transport along the chain in a driven-dissipative scenario, considering both lossy dipoles and lossy cavity mirrors.
 We first study the effects of strong coupling in an ordered chain, and then the interplay between disorder and cavity-enhanced transport in a disordered chain.
 Finally, we summarize our results and draw conclusions in Sec.~\ref{sec:Conclusion}.